Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_12_algo_count_accumulate.rst

     **Example - meeting:**

     The team leader has offered two options for the time of the meeting to be held tomorrow.
-Each team member wrote in the table which term would be more appropriate for him (1 for the first term, 2 for the second).
-This information was transferred to the first line of the program.
+Each team member wrote in a table which term would be more appropriate for him/her (1 for the first term, 2 for the second).
+This information was transferred to the first line of the following program.

-    Complete the program - script, so that the given data on voting of team members, it prints how many voted for the first and how many for the second term.
+    Complete the program - script, so that given the data on voting of team members, it prints how many voted for the first and how many for the second term.

 .. activecode:: console__counting_meeting